American dies of coronavirus in China; five Britons infected in French Alps

 “I am just hanging in there,” Pan said in a Skype interview.
 “I need to stay strong so I can fight for my family.”

+Apple Inc APPL.O said it was working to reopen its China corporate offices and call centers and was making preparations to reopen retail stores there.

+But Chinese authorities have blocked a plan by Apple supplier Foxconn (2317.TW) to resume production from Feb.
+10 over concerns about the spread of the virus, Japan’s Nikkei business daily reported on Saturday.

-Volkswagen, facing supply chain disruptions, said it had postponed restarting production at most China plants in its joint venture with SAIC Motor and the Tianjin plant in its JV with FAW Group until Feb.
+Volkswagen (VOWG_p.DE), facing supply chain disruptions, said it had postponed restarting production at most China plants in its joint venture with SAIC Motor (600104.SS) and the Tianjin plant in its JV with FAW Group SASACJ.UL until Feb.
 17.

 News of the death on Friday of Li Wenliang, a doctor who was reprimanded by police for raising the alarm about the new coronavirus, sparked outrage on Chinese social media and rekindled memories of how Beijing was slow to tell the world about the SARS outbreak.